tanishagoyal2/NVSentinel/docs/designs/025-processing-strategy-for-health-checks.md

 ```

 **Note:** We don't need skip logic in node-drainer and fault-remediation modules as they won't receive these events.
-Since fault-quarantine won't act on `PERSIST_ONLY` events, it won't set `nodeQuarantined`, so downstream pipeline filters will exclude them.
+Since fault-quarantine won't act on `STORE_ONLY` events, it won't set `nodeQuarantined`, so downstream pipeline filters will exclude them.

 ---